PyrApple/io_export_catt/readme.md

 To track down those faces CATT reports as non-planar in Blender, use these indices and a .GEO file exported with the option "Merge Objects" disabled, as enabling this option messes with face ids during export.

-## Flag faces for automatic edge scattering in CATT
+## Flag faces for automatic edge diffraction in CATT

-Adding a * to the end of an object name will flag its face for automatic edge scattering in CATT upon export.
-Adding a * to the end of a collection name will flag its direct children (only work on 1st level children) objects faces for automatic edge scattering in CATT upon export.
+Adding a * to the end of an object name will flag its face for automatic edge diffraction in CATT upon export.
+Adding a * to the end of a collection name will flag its direct children (only work on 1st level children) objects faces for automatic edge diffraction in CATT upon export.

 ## Weird face normal inversion during export